LaPiova/PyRegexGen/README.md

 # PyRegexGen
 Trie-based regex generator in python.

-The alpha version of the Trie class.
+The develop branch of the Regular Expression Generator.
-Implemented when working on leetcode: Palindrome Pairs.